ASFHyP3/hyp3-docs/docs/sentinel1.md

 # Sentinel-1 Mission

 The Sentinel-1 satellite constellation is part of the Copernicus Earth Observation program, coordinated by the European Space Agency (ESA) on behalf of the European Commission (EC).
 Sentinel-1 satellites carry C-band Synthetic Aperture Radar (SAR) instruments for global, around-the-clock imagery acquisition, even through cloud cover.

+The mission was designed to support surface deformation applications, and the stable orbits and consistent acquisition plans of the Sentinel-1 satellites make it easy to generate high-quality Interferometric SAR (InSAR) products.
+These products can measure deformation to the centimeter scale, though the relatively short wavelength of C-band SAR limits the viability of InSAR in densely vegetated areas.

+The relatively short interval between acquisitions makes this SAR dataset a very useful tool for monitoring rapid or sudden landscape changes.
+In addition, SAR can image the earth's surface through cloud or smoke cover and does not require sunlight, so valid imagery can be collected on every pass.
+This is particularly useful for monitoring conditions during natural disasters such as hurricanes or wildfires, or in areas that are prone to frequent cloud cover.

 More information about the mission is available from the [European Space Agency Sentinel-1 Mission website](https://sentiwiki.copernicus.eu/web/s1-mission "Sentinel-1 Mission" ){target=_blank}.